 - The Senate fiscal note projects $34.2 million in annual general fund revenue by 2024.

-The slew of available licenses and overall potential of the market should translate into a very competitive landscape for Arizona sports betting.
-That’s great news for consumers, as multiple operators jockeying for position will result in solid bonus and promotional offerings as they vie for attention.
+The laws (HB2772 and SB1797) also greenlight daily fantasy sports, keno, and a mobile draw game.
+The slew of available licenses and overall potential of the market will translate into a very competitive landscape for Arizona sports betting.
+That’s great news for consumers, as multiple sportsbooks jockeying for position will result in solid bonus and promotional offerings as they vie for attention.

 Sports betting partnerships in Arizona

 As legal sports betting continues to expand across the US, sportsbooks lean on various strategies to make inroads in new markets.
 One recent trend that has emerged has been pro teams and leagues pairing with sportsbooks.
-Things have already gotten underway in Arizona, with several parties announcing deals.
+Things have already gotten underway in Arizona, with several partnerships and deals.

 - Arizona Cardinals — Gila River Hotels & Casinos: Official hotel and casino partner.